scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** Piercing

 You create a swirling cloud of teeth around yourself.
 These teeth fill gaps in your armor, if you roll 4 or less defense die add a defense die, otherwise improve 1 defense die.
-The cloud extends to all adjacent tiles, any creature entering it for the first time or starting their turn there must make a defense save vs your spellcasting.
+The cloud extends to all adjacent tiles, any creature entering it for the first time or starting their turn there must make a defense save against your spellcasting.
 On hit they take a wound and gain Slow 1.

-The cloud's area increases by 1 and you improve a defense die with a superior defense die for each level cast above the 2nd.
+The cloud's area increases by 1 and you improve a defense die with a superior defense die for each level cast above 2nd.

 ___
 #### Command